TheArjunAgarwal/haskell2025/chapters-typ/ch01_functions.typ

 Indeed, that is what the following definition tries to achieve - a systematic method to detect whether an expression is well-structured enough to possibly convey any meaning.

 #def(sub:"well-formed mathematical expression")[
-  It is difficult to give a direct definition of a *well-formed expression*.
-As an alternative, we can define a _formal procedure_ to check whether an expression is  well-formed or not.
+  We can define a _formal procedure_ to check whether an expression is  well-formed or not.

   The procedure is as follows -